snowplow-archive/snowplow.github.com/_posts/2016-03-16-introduction-to-event-data-modeling.md

 <h3 id="business-logic">a.
 Business logic</h3>

-The event stream that Snowplow delivers is an *unopiniated* data sets.
+The event stream that Snowplow delivers is an *unopinionated* data sets.
 When we record a page view event, for example, we aim to record it as faithfully as possible:

 1. What was the URL that was viewed?
 2. What was the title?